Working Papers

 Abstract: We test whether a pro-tenant to pro-landlord change in rent control laws reduces rural-urban wage gaps.
 We exploit pro-landlord changes in Indian rent revision and eviction laws in a difference-in-difference framework to estimate the effects.
 The pro-landlord rent revision change has no effect on wage gaps and the pro-landlord eviction law change increases the rural-urban wage gap.
 We explore channels to better understand these unexpected results.
 The rent revision reform increases rents and per capita floor space utilization but in an inelastic housing market leads to no change in housing supply.
 This results in a decline in rural-urban migration, slower urban growth, and lower urban employment.
 The pro-landlord change in eviction law eased housing congestion and increased marriage rates, household growth, and female migration.
 This drove up the demand for services in cities resulting in increased labor demand and urban wages.
 Our findings confirm that removing one distortion from a market riddled with many can have surprising outcomes.

 "(In)formal living: India's dual urban housing supply elasticities," with Sahil Gandhi and Richard K. Green.
-Submitted.

 SSRN link